bytecodeio/tile-with-filters-extension/README.md

-# Looker Extension marketx-extension
+# Looker Extension

-marketx-extension is a Looker extension using React and JavaScript.
+This application is a Looker extension using React and JavaScript.

 ## Getting Started for Development